TurboVega/agon-vdp/src/src/otf_mode.md

 is zero, and its draw height is equal to its created height.

 ## Set solid bitmap pixel
-<b>VDU 23, 30, 24, id; x; y; c</b>
+<b>VDU 23, 30, 24, id; x; y; color</b>

 This command sets the color of a single pixel within a solid bitmap.
+You must use the same alpha bits for every pixel in the bitmap;
+otherwise, undesirable results may occur.

 ## Set masked bitmap pixel
-<b>VDU 23, 30, 25, id; x; y; c</b>
+<b>VDU 23, 30, 25, id; x; y; color</b>

 This command sets the color of a single pixel within a masked bitmap.
+To specify a fully transparent pixel, use the same color that was used to create the bitmap.
+All other pixels must have equal alpha bits (i.e., be at the same opacity level).

 ## Set transparent bitmap pixel
-<b>VDU 23, 30, 26, id; x; y; c</b>
+<b>VDU 23, 30, 26, id; x; y; color</b>

 This command sets the color of a single pixel within a transparent bitmap.
+To specify a fully transparent pixel, use the same color that was used to create the bitmap.

 ## Set solid bitmap pixels
 <b>VDU 23, 30, 27, id; x; y; n; c0, c1, c2, ...</b>

 This command sets the colors of multiple pixels within a solid bitmap.
+As colors are processed, if the end of a scan line in the bitmap is reached, processing moves to the first pixel in the next scan line.
+Thus, it is possible to provide colors for every pixel in the bitmap, using a single command.

 ## Set masked bitmap pixels
 <b>VDU 23, 30, 28, id; x; y; n; c0, c1, c2, ...</b>

 This command sets the colors of multiple pixels within a masked bitmap.
+As colors are processed, if the end of a scan line in the bitmap is reached, processing moves to the first pixel in the next scan line.
+Thus, it is possible to provide colors for every pixel in the bitmap, using a single command.
+To specify a fully transparent pixel, use the same color that was used to create the bitmap.

 ## Set transparent bitmap pixels
 <b>VDU 23, 30, 29, id; x; y; n; c0, c1, c2, ...</b>

 This command sets the colors of multiple pixels within a transparent bitmap.
+As colors are processed, if the end of a scan line in the bitmap is reached, processing moves to the first pixel in the next scan line.
+Thus, it is possible to provide colors for every pixel in the bitmap, using a single command.
+To specify a fully transparent pixel, use the same color that was used to create the bitmap.

 ## Set image ID for tile in tile map
 <b>VDU 23, 30, 30, id; col; row; img;</b>

 This command specifies which bitmap should be draw in a specific cell of a tile map.
 The bitmap must have been created already.
+Passing a zero for the image ID will prevent the cell from being drawn, so it will appear as an empty cell.

 ## Set image ID for tile in tile array
 <b>VDU 23, 30, 31, id; col; row; img;</b>

 This command specifies which bitmap should be draw in a specific cell of a tile array.
 The bitmap must have been created already.
+Passing a zero for the image ID will prevent the cell from being drawn, so it will appear as an empty cell.

 ## Set image pixel in tile map
-<b>VDU 23, 30, 32, id; img; x; y; c</b>
+<b>VDU 23, 30, 32, id; img; x; y; color</b>

-This command sets the color of a single pixel within a tile map.
+This command sets the color of a single pixel within a bitmap that belongs to a tile map.
+To specify a fully transparent pixel, use the same color that was used to create the tile bitmap.

 ## Set image pixels in tile map
 <b>VDU 23, 30, 33, id; img; x; y; n; c0, c1, c2, ...</b>

 This command sets the colors of multiple pixels within a tile map.
+As colors are processed, if the end of a scan line in the bitmap is reached, processing moves to the first pixel in the next scan line.
+Thus, it is possible to provide colors for every pixel in the bitmap, using a single command.
+To specify a fully transparent pixel, use the same color that was used to create the bitmap.

 ## Create primitive: Triangle List Outline
 <b>VDU 23, 30, 34, id; pid; flags, n; c, x1; y1; ... xn; yn</b>

-This command creates a series of triangle outlines.
+This command creates a series of separate triangle outlines.

 A triangle list is a series of triangles that do not necessarily share points, but could, if those points are duplicated.
 They may be located together or apart.
 For each triangle, its 3 points must be specified.
+The triangles are not filled.

 ## Create primitive: Solid Triangle List
 <b>VDU 23, 30, 35, id; pid; flags, n; c, x1; y1; ... xn; yn;</b>

+A triangle list is a series of triangles that do not necessarily share points, but could, if those points are duplicated.
+They may be located together or apart.
+For each triangle, its 3 points must be specified.
+The triangles are filled, but do not have a distinct edge color that differs from the given color.

 ## Create primitive: Triangle Fan Outline
 <b>VDU 23, 30, 36, id; pid; flags, n; c, sx0; sy0; sx1; sy1; ... xn; yn;</b>

 A triangle fan is a series of triangles that share a common center point, and each 2 consecutive triangles share an edge point.
+The triangles are not filled.

 ## Create primitive: Solid Triangle Fan
 <b>VDU 23, 30, 37, id; pid; flags, n; c, sx0; sy0; sx1; sy1; ... xn; yn;</b>

+A triangle fan is a series of triangles that share a common center point, and each 2 consecutive triangles share an edge point.
+The triangles are filled, but do not have a distinct edge color that differs from the given color.

 ## Create primitive: Triangle Strip Outline
 <b>VDU 23, 30, 38, id; pid; flags, n; c, sx0; sy0; sx1; sy1; x1; y1; ... xn; yn;</b>

 A triangle strip is a series of triangles where each 2 consecutive triangles share 2 common points.
+The triangles are not filled.

 ## Create primitive: Solid Triangle Strip
 <b>VDU 23, 30, 39, id; pid; flags, n; c, sx0; sy0; sx1; sy1; x1; y1; ... xn; yn;</b>

+A triangle strip is a series of triangles where each 2 consecutive triangles share 2 common points.
+The triangles filled, but do not have a distinct edge color that differs from the given color.

 ## Create primitive: Quad Outline
 <b>VDU 23, 30, 40, id; pid; flags, c, x1; y1; x2; y2; x3; y3; x4; y4;</b>

-A quad is  4-sided, convex polygon that does not necessarily have any internal right angles, but could.
+A quad is a 4-sided, convex polygon that does not necessarily have any internal right angles, but could.
+The quad is not filled.

 ## Create primitive: Solid Quad
 <b>VDU 23, 30, 41, id; pid; flags, c, x1; y1; x2; y2; x3; y3; x4; y4;</b>

+A quad is a 4-sided, convex polygon that does not necessarily have any internal right angles, but could.
+The quad is filled, but does not have a distinct edge color that differs from the given color.

 ## Create primitive: Quad List Outline
 <b>VDU 23, 30, 42, id; pid; flags, n; c, x1; y1; ... xn; yn;</b>